pablodecm/phd_thesis/src/103_chapter_3.md

 on the parameters of interest.
-The choice of summary statistics can effect significantly subsequent inference, and while nuisance parameters are usually qualitatively considered when building simple summary statistics by physically inspired combinations of reconstructed variables, they are not regarded at all when the automatic multi-variate techniques described in [Chapter @sec:machine_learning] are applied to construct complex non-linear observables.
+The choice of summary statistics can effect significantly subsequent inference, and while nuisance parameters are usually qualitatively considered when building simple summary statistics by physics-inspired combinations of reconstructed variables, they are not regarded at all when the automatic multi-variate techniques described in [Chapter @sec:machine_learning] are applied to construct complex non-linear observables.
 This issue is